razvancaramalau/Visual-Transformer-for-Task-aware-Active-Learning/README.md

 Variational Adversial Active Learning: https://arxiv.org/pdf/1904.00370.pdf [VAAL]

+Contextual Diversity for Active Learning: https://arxiv.org/abs/2008.05723 [CDAL]

 ## Contact
-If there are any questions or concerns feel free to send a message at: r.caramalau18@imperial.ac.uk
+If there are any questions or RaFD synthetica dataset request, feel free to send a message at: r.caramalau18@imperial.ac.uk